doh-traffic-dataset/DoH-Tunnel-Traffic-HKD/README.md

 * The dataset contains traffic flows of Non-DoH 897493, DoH 374803, Normal DoH 19807, Suspicious DoH 354996, dns2tcp 167486, dnscat2 35770, iodine 46580, dnstt 46080, tcp-over-dns 30040, and tuns 29040.

-* The dataset also includes three CSV files: l1-total-add.csv, l2-total-add.csv, and l3-total-add.csv.

 * The CSV files have data from the "CIRA-CIC-DoHBrw-2020" and "DoH-Tunnel-Traffic-HKD" datasets.

 * If you use the files, please be sure to cite both studies for the datasets in your paper.
     1. https://ieeexplore.ieee.org/document/9251211 (CIRA-CIC-DoHBrw-2020[5])
     2. https://ieeexplore.ieee.org/document/9924534 (DoH-Tunnel-Traffic-HKD)

-* Note that "l1-total-add.csv" is currently too large to open in Microsoft Excel.
+* Note that the "l1-total-add.csv" in the DoH-Combined-CSVs.zip is currently too large to open in Microsoft Excel.
   Use a text editor such as Vim to view its contents.

 # References